nidhip05/ekart-in-react/README.md

-# Thesus : Your Ultimate Outdoor Gear Marketplace
+# Thesus : E-Commerce Website Clone

-Thesus is a cutting-edge e-commerce platform developed with React, Redux, and JavaScript, designed to cater to outdoor enthusiasts worldwide.
-Discover a vast selection of products tailored to your adventure needs, from camping essentials to rugged outdoor apparel.
+I cloned the Thesus website, an e-commerce platform for purchasing all-weather shoes.
+Using React, Redux, and JavaScript, I replicated the UI, featuring sections like New Arrivals, Snow Gear, and All-Weather Essentials.

 # Key Features